Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams

 \begin{addmargin}[1em]{2em} \emph{Lifetime $\tau$}: the time it takes a trapped particle to escape a trapping potential barrier. \\[1em] \emph{Crossing time $T_c$:} the time needed to cross the potential barrier. \\[1em] \emph{Characteristic time $\Delta T$:} the time that multiplies the inverse of the tunneling probability to give the lifetime. \end{addmargin}

 The crossing time $T_c$ and the lifetime $\tau$ are determined by quantum theory.
 They can be estimated from the propagator of the particle, contracted with coherent states $\ket{x,v}$ and $\ket{y,v}$ that are peaked on positions $x$ and $y$ left and right of the potential, respectively, and on a momentum given by a constant velocity $v$ and the mass of the particle: \be W(x,y,v;T)=\langle x,v|e^{-iHT/\hbar}|y,v \rangle, \ee where $H$ is the Hamiltonian.
 The crossing time can be estimated as the expectation value \be T_c \sim \frac{\int_0^\infty dT\ T\ |W(0,L,v;T)|^2}{\int_0^\infty dT\ |W(0,L,v;T)|^2}, \ee which determines the average time after which the detector will click, \emph{when the tunneling takes place}.
 The \emph{probability} of the tunneling to take place can be estimated from the amplitude of the propagator at this time \be p \sim |W(0,L;T_c)|^2, \ee and the lifetime $\tau$ follows from \eqref{tau}.
 The characteristic time $\Delta T$ is determined by the classical physical scales of the system, and is independent from $\hbar$.
-All these three time scales have a counterpart in a black to white hole geometry transition.
+Further below, in Section \ref{sec:Lifetime}, we propose counterparts of these three time scales for the black to white geometry transition.